alixaxel/phunction/README.md

-## phunction - carefully designed PHP 5.2+ HMVC framework
+## carefully designed PHP 5.2+ HMVC framework

+> Note: phunction is currently not fully compatible with PHP 5.5+.

+> I'm currently working on version 3.0.0 with a highly improved codebase and better documentation.

 <hr />